miegl/PiFmAdv/README.md

 PiFmAdv, depends on the `sndfile` library.
 To install this library on Debian-like distributions, for instance Raspbian, run `sudo apt-get install libsndfile1-dev`.

+PiFmAdv now uses the SoX Resampler for high-quality resampling.
+On Debian-based distributions, run `sudo apt install libsoxr-dev` to install the dependency.

 PiFmAdv also depends on the Linux `rpi-mailbox` driver, so you need a recent Linux kernel.
 The Raspbian releases from August 2015 have this.

 **Important.** The binaries compiled for the Raspberry Pi 1 are not compatible with the Raspberry Pi 2/3, and conversely.
 Always re-compile when switching models, so do not skip the `make clean` step in the instructions below!